User Guide

 Exporting Student Contacts - export

-file.
+You can export your entire address book to a specified JSON or CSV file.
 This can be used to share contacts with others, or to store contacts in an external format.

-files can be opened and edited with Excel.
+CSV files can be opened and edited with Excel.

 The exported file will be in the same folder as the application.
 Exporting will not overwrite existing files.